 SR Suntour is the largest selling bike suspension brand in the world, and their budget-friendly designs are featured heavily on this list.
-Rockshox makes a few mid-range models that you’ll find here, including the XC30 on the Cannondale Trail 4 and Recon Silver on the Diamondback Overdrive Comp, but most are a little too pricey.
+Manitou and Rockshox make a few mid-range models that you’ll find here, including the XC30 on the Cannondale Trail 5, but most are a little too pricey.
 If you come down in price closer to $500, expect an off-brand or more basic Suntour design along with less travel.

-If you’re considering a full-suspension bike, we recommend giving it some serious thought—or consider upping your budget.
-The single full-suspension bike on this list, the Diamondback Recoil, has a few of the key compromises: extra weight and downgraded brakes and shifters.
+If you’re thinking about a full-suspension bike, we recommend giving it some serious thought—or consider upping your budget.
+There are significant compromises with adding a rear shock at this price point, including extra weight and downgraded brakes and shifters.
 For the rear shock itself, the options at this price are very basic, with relatively poor rebound control and sluggish pedaling response.

 The old mountain bike standard, the 26-inch wheel and tire combo, has gone from being commonplace to a rarity in only a few short years.
 For budget bikes, the transition started with the large 29-inch wheels and has since moved to 27.5-inch.
 This wholesale shift in the industry can be traced to the improvement in rollover, traction, and stability that these larger tires provide.

-For 2017, we seem to have stabilized with a mix of 29, 27.5, and the all-new 27.5+ options.
-Our list for this year includes four 29ers, three 27.5s, one 27.5+, and one 26-inch fat bike.
+For 2018, we seem to have stabilized with a mix of 29, 27.5, and the new 27.5+ options.
+Our list for this year includes three 29ers, three 27.5s, one 27.5+, and one 26-inch fat bike.
 Far and away, the most popular choices are the 29 and 27.5-inch bikes, which are a good set-up for uphill and downhill fun.
-The 29er remains a dirt dominating option when you can keep the weight in check (like our top pick, the Diamondback Overdrive Comp).
+The 29er remains a dirt dominating option when you can keep the weight in check (like our top pick, the Salsa Timberjack NX1).
 And the same bike with 27.5-inch wheels will be a little easier to turn quickly without giving up too much in terms of rollover ability.
 Smaller bikers may prefer the geometry of the 27.5-inch design, and the opposite goes for tall folks on a 29er.
 As long as you get a proper size, we think both styles are a great match at this $1,000 price point.

 If you’re wanting a nimble and lightweight bike for under $1,000, we recommend keeping it simple: an aluminum frame, front suspension fork, and 27.5-inch or 29-inch wheels.
 The closer you get to $1,000 with this setup, the lighter weight and more responsive the bike will be.
 On average, these aluminum hardtails will hover around the 30-pound mark.
 As long as your expectations are reasonable (don’t expect a twitchy, feathery light carbon race bike experience), you can have a whole lot of fun with a mid-range hardtail.